MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 #### Can users change the order of apps pinned through a policy?

-Users can change the order of their pinned apps on Teams mobile clients and Teams desktop and web clients if the **Allow user pinning** option is turned on.
+Users can change the order of their pinned apps on Teams mobile clients and Teams desktop if the **Allow user pinning** option is turned on.
+Users cannot change the order of their pinned apps on web clients.
 For more details, see [Manage app setup policies in Microsoft Teams](https://docs.microsoft.com/microsoftteams/teams-app-setup-policies).

 ### Custom Teams apps